-The Board shall provide a Section 125 Cafeteria Plan for all employees of the Service Unit.
-For the 2019-2020 and 2020-2021 contract years, employees will be provided with Benefit Cards to access their Flex Spending funds.
+The Board shall provide a Section 125 Cafeteria Plan for employees covered by this Negotiated Agreement.
+Employees will be provided with Benefit Cards to access their Flex Spending funds.
 The Board shall pay all expenses related to the administration of this plan.